 GeneCards Summary for ADRA1A Gene

 ADRA1A (Adrenoceptor Alpha 1A) is a Protein Coding gene.
 Diseases associated with ADRA1A include horner's syndrome and congenital horner syndrome.
-Among its related pathways are Signaling by GPCR and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include protein heterodimerization activity and alpha1-adrenergic receptor activity.
+Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+GO annotations related to this gene include G-protein coupled receptor activity and alpha1-adrenergic receptor activity.
 An important paralog of this gene is HTR1F.

 UniProtKB/Swiss-Prot Summary for ADRA1A Gene